 "Like Oblivion, but with good gameplay." - Jonathan Blow

-The game received generally positive reviews and generated something of a cult-following in Europe, but was met with less enthusiasm in the United States.
+The game received generally positive reviews and generated something of a cult-following in Europe, but was met with less enthusiasm in the United States, mostly because of weak (or actually even non-existent) marketing in the latter.

 - Windows 98/ME/XP/2000